DaveParillo/cisc192-reader/src/chapter14/review-1.rst

    - [ ] An invariant cannot be false in the middle of a function, even if it is true at the start and the end.

      - An invariant can be false in the middle of a function, and it is sometimes unavoidable.

    - [x] Maintaining invariants can reduce the number of bugs in a program.

      + By maintaining invariants, you can guarantee that all values are what they should be.

 .. tb-choice::
-   :name: c192_mce_14_8
+   :name: mce_14_8

-   Take a look at the class definition of ``date``.
+   Take a look at the class definition of ``Date``.
 What are some invariants we must maintain?

    .. code-block:: cpp

-       class date {
+       class Date {
          private:
            int day;
            int month;
            int year;
            bool is_birthday;
-           std::string message;
+           string message;

          public:
-           date (int hour, int d, int m, int y, bool b, std::string m) {
-             day = d;
+           Date (int hour, int d, int m, int y, bool b, string m) { day = d;
              month = m;
              year = y;